VDU 23, 27: Bitmaps, sprites, and mouse cursor

 is the number of sprites to activate.
 This will activate the first n

 sprites, starting with sprite 0.
 All sprites from 0 to n-1 must be defined.
+You can, however, set sprites within the "active" range to be hidden, so they will not be drawn.

 A single sprite can have multiple "frames", referring to different bitmaps.
 (These bitmaps do not need to be the same size.)
 This allows a sprite to include an animation sequence, which can be stepped through one frame at a time, or picked in any order.

-Any format of bitmap can be used as a sprite frame.
+With software sprites, any format of bitmap can be used as a sprite frame.
 It should be noted however that "native" format bitmaps are not recommended for use as sprite frames, as they cannot get erased from the screen.
 (As noted above, the "native" bitmap format is not really intended for general use.)
 This is part of why from Agon Console8 VDP 2.6.0 bitmaps captured from the screen are now stored in RGBA2222 format.

 command is performed.